olgazju/ml_camp_2023/midterm_project/README.md

 ## Problem Description

-In this project, I am tackling the question: "Can I predict whether a movie will be successful?"
+In this project, as a part of [MLZommCamp](https://github.com/DataTalksClub/machine-learning-zoomcamp), I am tackling the question: "Can I predict whether a movie will be successful?"
 Since success can mean different things, I am focusing on three specific areas: a movie's profitability (Revenue vs Budget), its performance at award ceremonies, and the ratings it receives from viewers and critics.

 ## Multi-Label Classification

-To make these predictions, I am using a technique called [multi-label classification](https://en.wikipedia.org/wiki/Multi-label_classification).
-This means that instead of predicting just one outcome, I am predicting multiple outcomes at once – in this case, the three different success metrics.
+To make these predictions, I will use a technique called [multi-label classification](https://en.wikipedia.org/wiki/Multi-label_classification).
+This means that instead of predicting just one outcome, I am going to predict multiple outcomes at once – in this case, the three different success metrics.
 It's like giving each movie a report card that indicates whether it's likely to be profitable, win awards, and receive favorable ratings.

 ## My Plan of Action

-I will explore the dataset and evaluate different models on it to identify the most effective one for predicting movie success.
+I will explore my dataset and evaluate different models on it to identify the most effective one for predicting movie success.
 Once the top performer is identified, I will transform my model into a service that anyone can use.
 Additionally, I will package it in a Docker file, ensuring it can be run in various environments.

+## Data

+The data for this project was collected from two different APIs: [OMDB API](https://www.omdbapi.com/apikey.aspx) and [TMDB API](https://developer.themoviedb.org/reference/intro/getting-started).
+The data from both APIs was merged into a single dataset based on the `imdb_id` that they both share during scrapping.

+The reason for fetching data from two APIs is to compile a comprehensive dataset, where OMDb provides additional data regarding awards and nominations, and the tmdb metadata + credits provide insights into the individuals involved in the making of the movies and common information about movies.

+### Data Collection

+1. **API Keys and Tokens:**

+   - Before starting the data collection process, you'll need to obtain the necessary API keys and tokens.
+   - For TMDB, get your `API_KEY` and `API_TOKEN`.
+   - For OMDB, get your `OMDB_KEY`.
+   - Place these keys and tokens in a `.env` file in the project root.

+2. **Data Scraping:**

+   - The data scraping process is documented in detail in the Jupyter Notebook **notebooks/scrape_data.ipynb**.
+   - A function `fetch_all_movies(start_id, last_id)` is used to fetch movie data within a specified range of IDs.
+   - Due to the OMDB API limit of 1000 requests per day, a condition was set to filter out unnecessary data and to ensure that the essential data is collected without exceeding the daily quota.

+    ```python

+    if movie is not None and movie["imdb_id"] and \
+        movie['revenue'] !=0 and movie['status'] == 'Released' and \
+        movie ['budget'] !=0:
+    ```

+    - The movies were scraped in batches of 1000 per day to abide by the OMDB API limit, and saved in separate Parquet files.
+    - All the scraped data was then combined and saved into `./data/movies.parquet`.

 ## Instructions on How to Run the Project